What is Alliance for Humane Biotechnology?

-We invite you to begin by checking out "AHB 101" for a thumbnail sketch, recommended readings, and short videos concerning the cultural politics of biotechnological development.
-Throughout the site look for AHB NOTES in red for explanations of terminology, concepts, or technologies.
-A red AHB QUERY offers a challenge or reflection.
+Check out "AHB 101."
+It offers a thumbnail sketch, short videos, and a few readings on the cultural politics of biotechnological development.
+Throughout the site, look for AHB NOTES for explanations of terminology, concepts, or technologies.
+An AHB QUERY offers a challenge or reflection.

 Please bookmark our site.
 Tell your Facebook or other social networking friends and colleagues about AHB.
 And be sure to visit TAKE ACTION for suggestions on how you can help work for a humane biotechnology.